ApiLogicServer/ApiLogicProject/readme.md

    * `db_url` is specified as the sample (normally a SQLAlchemy URI to your own database)

-> You will now see the sample project - running in VSCode, _in the Browser._  But that's just what you _see..._

-> Behind the scenes, Codespaces has requisitioned a cloud machine, and loaded your project - with a _complete development environment_ - Python, your dependencies, git, etc.

-> You are attached to this machine in your Browser, running VSCode.

-> :trophy: Pretty remarkable.

-&nbsp;

 __3. Add and Configure a Port__